1811 Info 6a for Elizabeth Crompton

 Edith Hornsey Wife M 24 Lincolnshire, Boston

-Ivy victoria Hornsey Dau 4 Yorks, Hull
+Ivy Victoria Hornsey Dau 4 Yorks, Hull

 Kate E Hornsey Dau 6m Yorks, Brigham

-Eliza Keightl(e)y Border W 76 Lincolnshire, Boston
+Eliza Keightl(e)y Board W 76 Lincolnshire, Boston

 ![]() |